Dammam Eastern Province, Saudi Arabia Travel Guide

 Malls often house popular international chains for quick meals.

-Enjoy coffee culture and light snacks.
+Enjoy the coffee scene and lightweight snacks.

 Social gathering spots in the evening.